 Outdoor enthusiasts have much to enjoy – often within a 15-minute drive.
 Some of these sites include a vast provincial park, Canada’s northernmost bird observatory, Alberta’s easternmost foothills and the Lesser Slave Lake.
 The lake has seven kilometers of pristine, white sand beaches and is a stop to thousands of migrating birds.

-With a young, diverse and multicultural population of 6,782 (2011).
+With a young, diverse and multicultural population of approximately 6,782.
 Slave Lake maintains a small and integrated community feel, ideal for raising a family.
 The town is located only 2.5 hours from Edmonton, so you’re able to easily access big city amenities.
 Area residents work in the oil and gas, forestry, health care and personal services industries.
 The natural beauty and economic prosperity that characterize this growing community make it an ideal location in which to live, work and play.
-Learn more about the community.

 With a fully-integrated health facility to provide acute care, continuing care, and community health services, Slave Lake is able to provide excellent front line health care to their residents.
 Staff at the Slave Lake Healthcare Centre provide patients with emergency services, renal dialysis, ultrasound, X-Ray, rehabilitation and pharmacy services.
 Residents can visit the Slave Lake Family Care Clinic for primary family healthcare programs and services.
 Programs offered here focus on preventing and managing chronic diseases and staying well through all phases of life.
 Alberta Health Services (AHS) is dedicated to putting patients and their families first, informing and empowering people to make the best decisions for their own health.